TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 51/Jeremiah 51.42.md

 ---

-The sea is come up upon Babylon; she is covered with the multitude of the waves thereof.
+The sea is come up on Babylon; she is covered with the multitude of its waves.